-City of Wichita asks KDOT to consider improving Kellogg and I-135 Interchange
+City of Wichita asks KDOT to consider improving Kellogg and I-135 interchange

 It was an opportunity to put improving the interchange on the department’s radar.

-KDOT has to determine if they want to pursue an expansion but drivers say they hope improvemnets are made to the are like those at K-235 and Kellogg.
+KDOT has to determine if they want to pursue an expansion, but drivers say they hope improvements are made to the are like those at I-235 and Kellogg.

 “It’s made so much improvement,” said Herbel.
 “Makes me feel safer driving.”